 5. Diet

 Kibble was once marketed as cleaning teeth.
 The data doesn't really support that for most dry foods — they crumble too easily.
-Some prescription dental diets (like Hill's t/d) have larger, more abrasive kibbles that do measurably reduce tartar.
-Otherwise, fresh and raw diets without grain stickiness can help slightly, but diet alone doesn't beat brushing.
+Some prescription dental diets have larger, more abrasive kibbles that do measurably reduce tartar.
+Otherwise, diet alone doesn't beat brushing.

 What Does NOT Work (or Is Unsafe)

-- Metal dental scalers from Amazon.
+- Metal dental scalers bought online.
 You can't see below the gum line.
-You will gouge enamel, cut gums, and miss the actual disease.
+You will gouge enamel, cut gums, and miss the actual problem.

 - Baking soda paste.
 Bad taste, dogs hate it, and it disrupts the mouth's natural pH.